Did you know that it costs you 7 times more to acquire a new student than it does to keep an existing one?

-Even the thought of selling makes you cringe?
+The thought of selling something makes you cringe?
 You are like most people.

-But whether you are a Studio Owner or a Fortune 500 CEO, selling is one of the main things you need to do pretty much every day to keep your doors open or please your shareholders.
+But whether you are a Independent Art Teacher or a Fortune 500 CEO, selling is one of the things you need to do regularly to either keep your doors open or please shareholders.

 What is Marketing Copy?
 It is the content your Customers see when they come in contact with you on your website, social media, newsletters, registrations, blogs, videos, and ads.